dharlerjr/cdl_prizepicks_betting/README.md

 # Shiny Applications for CDL Betting on PrizePicks

-Two Shiny applications for betting on CDL player props, primarily on PrizePicks.
-Version 1 coded in R, Version 2 coded in Python.
+Two Shiny applications for betting on CDL player props on PrizePicks.
+Version 1 coded in R, Versions 2 & 3 coded in Python.
 Data from breakingpoint.gg using my [breakingpoint.gg web scraping project](https://github.com/dharlerjr/bp_web_scraping).

 ## Version 1